zigavivei/family_history_cb/_essays/3goalandsummary.md

 ## Summary of Findings

 Most of the Relevant Censuses were found for Clarence, Odessa, Isiah, and Elizabeth.
-The 1930 and 1940 census records help prove a marriage between Clarence and Odessa, even though a marriage record was not initially found.[(1)](https://zigavivei.github.io/family_history_cb/sources.html)
+The 1930 and 1940 census records help prove a marriage between Clarence and Odessa, even though a marriage record was not initially found.[(1)](https://zigavivei.github.io/family_history_cb/9sources.html)

-{% include feature/image.html objectid="knuckles_clarence_gravestone" caption="Clarence Knuckles Gravesite" %}
+{% include feature/image.html objectid="knuckles_clarence_1930_census" caption="The 1930 U.S. Population Schedule featuring Clarence Knuckles and his family." %}

-In the case of Isiah and Elizabeth, their appearance together in the 1900, 1910, and 1920 census help to prove their marriage.[(2)](https://zigavivei.github.io/family_history_cb/sources.html)
+In the case of Isiah and Elizabeth, their appearance together in the 1900, 1910, and 1920 census help to prove their marriage.[(2)](https://zigavivei.github.io/family_history_cb/9sources.html)

-Death Certificates of Clarence and Elizabeth help to piece together family information and help prove their marriages as well.[(3)](https://zigavivei.github.io/family_history_cb/sources.html)
+Death Certificates of Clarence and Elizabeth help to piece together family information and help prove their marriages as well.[(3)](https://zigavivei.github.io/family_history_cb/9sources.html)

+{% include feature/image.html objectid="knuckles_clarence_death_certificate" caption="Clarence Knuckles Death Certificate" %}

+The presumed gravestone of Isiah has "Rev." before his name which suggests that he was a reverend, most likely a reverend of the Mulberry church in which cemetery he was buried.[(4)](https://zigavivei.github.io/family_history_cb/sources.html)

+{% include feature/image.html objectid="knuckles_isaiah_rev_gravestone" caption="The gravestone of Reverend Isaiah Knuckles." %}

-The presumed gravestone of Isiah has "Rev." before his name which suggests that he was a reverend, most likely a reverend of the Mulberry church in whose cemetery he was buried.[(4)](https://zigavivei.github.io/family_history_cb/sources.html) Further research into the history of the cemetery revealed that a prominent member of the society, Samuel Knuckles, one of the first African American representatives, in the south, was also buried there.
-He had served in the South Carolina House of Representatives during Reconstruction.[(5)](https://zigavivei.github.io/family_history_cb/sources.html) An Isiah appears in the 1870 census along with his father named Samuel.[(6)](https://zigavivei.github.io/family_history_cb/sources.html) It could be that Isiah was the son of Samuel and their ties to the church caused Isiah to become a reverend there.
+Further research into the history of the cemetery revealed that a prominent member of the society, Samuel Knuckles, one of the first African American representatives, in the south, was also buried there.
+He had served in the South Carolina House of Representatives during Reconstruction.[(5)](https://zigavivei.github.io/family_history_cb/9sources.html) An Isiah appears in the 1870 census along with his father named Samuel.[(6)](https://zigavivei.github.io/family_history_cb/9sources.html) It could be that Isiah was the son of Samuel and their ties to the church caused Isiah to become a reverend there.

+{% include feature/image.html objectid="knuckles_isaiah_1870_census" caption="The 1870 U.S. Population Schedule featuring Isaiah Knuckles and his family, including his father Samuel Knuckles." %}